pszujewski/ostep/README.md

 loop 3 in 73266.04 ms (bandwidth: 122.84 MB/s)
 ```

-`vmstat` reports ~2GB of swap memory in use in the second case, and cpu I/O "wait" times of ~98 units of time (I can't figure out what the unit is for the "cpu" time section of reporting in vmstate).
+`vmstat` reports ~2GB of swap memory in use in the second case, and cpu I/O "wait" times of ~98 units of time (I can't figure out what the unit is for the "cpu" time section of reporting in vmstat).
 No swap memory is used in the first case.
 Using a large amount of swap memory clearly incurs a significant performace hit, as the CPU is blocked.

 Using swap memory in loop 0 in the second case, the bandwidth reported is 454.40 MB/s.
 Bandwidth gives you a sense of how fast the system you're using can move through data.
 Using no swap memory, the reported bandwidth was 2542.66 MB/s, which is 559% faster.